lfelipesv/lfelipesv.github.io/aboutme.md

 #### Current Projects

-**Protein/Antibody Design**: Research on Protein/Antibody design methods using Deep Learning for the development of new therapeutics/vaccines.
+**Development of AI-based method for drug discovery**: Research on Protein/Antibody design methods using Deep Learning for the development of new therapeutics/vaccines.

 #### Past Projects